Akshit1903/MergerMan/readme.md

 # MergerMan

-MergerMan is a simple, minimal yet robust and efficient PDF merger application that merges two or more PDF file into one PDF file; developed using EJS, Express, and Node.js.
+MergerMan is a simple, minimal yet robust and efficient PDF merger application that merges two or more PDF file into one PDF file; developed using EJS, Express, Node.js and MongoDB.
 The application allows users to merge multiple PDF files into a single PDF document.
 <br/>

 <a href="https://youtu.be/A-LjRjullyg">YouTube</a>